Origin of the Snow White tale

-"Snow White" is a German fairy tale known across much of Europe and is today one of the most famous fairy tales worldwide.
+"Snow White" is a German fairy tale known across much of the world.
 There has been debate over possible origins of the tale and whether it could be an amalgam of other stories, have mythical roots, or be inspired by a real person.
-It falls within the classification of Type 709 in the Aarne-Thompson-Uther Index.
+It falls within the classification of Type 709 in the Aarne–Thompson–Uther Index.

 History

 The Brothers Grimm published Snow White in 1812 in the first edition of their collection Grimms' Fairy Tales.
 It was titled in Sneewittchen (in modern orthography Schneewittchen) and numbered as Tale 53.
 They completed their final revision of the story in 1854.

 According to Christine Shojaei Kawan, the Grimms' version of the tale combines stories collected from at least three different informants: their friend Marie Hassenpflug and the collectors Ferdinand Siebert and Heinrich Leopold Stein.
 The Grimms also knew of eight other German variants.
 One theory holds that Snow White was an original creation by the Grimms’ younger brother Ferdinand.
-However, this is disproven by the existence of earlier adaptations such as “Richilde,” a 1782 version by Johann Karl August Musäus.
+However, this is disproven by the existence of earlier adaptations such as “Richilde”, a 1782 version by Johann Karl August Musäus.

-Some earlier recorded tales share elements of the Snow White story, such as the Malay Syair Bidasari and the Italian “The Young Slave.”
+Some earlier recorded tales share elements of the Snow White story, such as the Malay Syair Bidasari and the Italian “The Young Slave”.